How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 • wants to make quick cash on the side

-If you are in the financial advisor business from some time, or you have a good sense of consumer behavior in your business, you can derive some beautiful insights.
+If you have been in the financial advisor business for some time, or you have a good sense of consumer behavior in your business, you can derive some beautiful insights.

-These insights can inspire you to find website topics and additionally help you direct your business efforts towards a more strategic approach.
+These insights can inspire you to find website topics and help you direct your business efforts more strategically.

-Find out what a male identified person with age range 18-24 and who has interests in traveling, eating out, and climate change likes.
+Find out what a male identified person in the 18-24 age range who is interested in traveling, eating out, and climate change likes.

 • Is this person (Bandler Ching) less risk averse and more into managing personal finance?

-• Is the person who is interested in climate change also interested in ESG investing or investing in cleantech companies?
+• Is the person interested in climate change also in ESG investing or in cleantech companies?

-If you are a business catering to this kind of audience then you may already know the answer.
-If not, research articles can be your way moving forward.
-With the help of this information, you are ensuring that you are creating content that will resonate with your reader.
+If your business caters to this kind of audience, then you may already know the answer.
+If not, research articles can help you move forward.
+With this information, you can ensure that you are creating content that will resonate with your reader.

 Here are some sample topics that I could think of at the moment from this persona: